 The SFPHS Committee also has responsibility for the school's premises and equipment.
 Although the school has all the benefits of its central, coastal location, its actual premises can be a restraint - space is our biggest barrier to learning and enhancing curriculum provision.
-Our Early Years classrooms are very small and there is no shared break out space.
-Therefore governors allocated additional funding to the Nursery and Reception Outdoor Areas in 2017 -19.
-The impact of this was a highly successful external moderation in Reception by Local Authority Advisors in 2018-19.
-In 2019 funding was allocated to develop the Year 1 outdoor area.
-Year 4 are taught in a mobile classroom, the governors recognise that this is far from ideal and that the mobile classroom requires maintenance.
-They have met with Ian Betham from the Local Authority Capital Team and who are very aware that the Governors would like funds allocated for an extension to replace the mobile.
-Architects are visiting school in the summer term.
+Our Early Years classrooms are very small and there is no shared break out space..
+In 2020 - 21 funding was allocated to further develop the Year 1 outdoor area.

 The Finance, Staffing, Health and Safety Committee have also ensured that the school fully complies with all Local Authority Guidelines.
 In addition to this, they carry out regular checks on different aspects of Health and Safety, reporting findings to the Full Governing Body.
-The Local Authority undertook a full Health and Safety Audit in February 2019 and the school was awarded GOLD standard - 96%.
+The Local Authority undertook a full Health and Safety Audit in December 2020 and the school was awarded GOLD standard.

 The Committee continues to monitor a wide range of health and safety issues within the school, with regular checks (such as fire drills), classroom visits, monitoring the safety of children at the end of the day who stay for after school clubs /wrap around care.
-As a result of this last year some internal fencing / internal gate was erected to ensure that the site is secure again within 10 minutes of the end of the school day to ensure that those children who stay on site for clubs and after school care are still safe.
-The Committee also allocated funding to replace the internal hall doors to meet fire regulations following the Fire Risk Assessment by the L.A.
+The Committee also allocated funding to complete the five year fixed electrical test in October 2020 and resulting works were completed in December 2020.
+In January 2021 the boiler for the main school was replaced at a cost of £12,000.